juliocesar1235/dv-api/readme.md

 This a Django rest api running mysql for db engine, making available CRUD operations to a vast MX zipcodes repertoire

-**Only zipcodes available for Nuevo Leon and Baja California due to db restriction cost**
+**IMPORTANT: Only zipcodes available for Nuevo Leon and Baja California due to db restriction cost**

 ## Problem